nicolasavru/qbvc/README.md

 * `cubic`
 * `mean-weighted`

-Currently the cubic scoring function is most effective.

 Appending "demo" as the last argument will print out some more numbers and some nice color-shift histograms.